cap-js/calesi/samples/notifications/readme.md

 6. In `server.js` we are sending notifications using three different ways:

-    - alert.notify(recipients, priority, title) - This will send a notification of default notification type with title only.
-The default notification type is created by the cap-js/alert-notification plugin.
+    - Example to send a notification of `default notification type with title only`.
+The default notification type is created by the `cap-js/notifications` plugin.
+      ```js
+      alert.notify({
+        recipients: recipients,
+        priority: priority,
+        title: title
+      });
+      ```
-    - alert.notify(recipients, priority, title, description) - This will send a notification of default notification type with both title and description.
+    - Example to send a notification of `default notification type with both title and description`.
+      ```js
+      alert.notify({
+        recipients: recipients,
+        priority: priority,
+        title: title,
+        description: description
+      });
+      ```
-    - alert.notify(notification) - To create a notification of your own notification type, just pass the complete notification object to this function.
+    - Example to create a notification of your custom notification type, just pass the complete notification object to this function.
+      ```js
+      alert.notify(notification);
+      ```

 In our demo, we are using the first method to send a notification when an incident is created.
 We use the second method to send a notification to inform that the incident is assigned to a processor.
 The third method is used to send a notification when the incident is closed by the processor.